 Dr. Evans also warns that if you unconsciously find yourself constantly licking your lips when they are dry, you could end up with an even more uncomfortable inflammatory condition known as lip-licking dermatitis, which is caused saliva exposure.

 However, according to Dr. Evans, you can avoid dry, chapped lips by simply being mindful of how many hot beverages you are consuming on a daily basis, keeping your body hydrated, and also remembering to apply lip treatment that contains a mineral oil or petroleum base—think Aquaphor—in between sips of your latte or herbal tea.
 She’s also a big fan of lip products that contain moringa oil.
+Home remedies for chapped lips are another option.

 “You have to be cautious if you're drinking a few [hot drinks] everyday,” says Dr. Evans.
 “You also want to always apply something that's a protector and be conscious of not overdoing it.”